abrahamnaula/abrahamnaula/README.md

 # 🧢 About Me:
-💻 🎓 Graduating from Clemson University with a Bachelor's Degree in Computer Science. <br>💡 Interests in Software Development, Cloud Computing, and Data Analysis.
+🎓 Graduating from Clemson University with a Bachelor's Degree in Computer Science 💻<br>💡 Interests in Software Development, Cloud Computing, and Data Analysis ⎔ ☁️ 📈

 ## 🌐 Socials: